On The Mean Field Games System With the Lateral Cauchy Data via Carleman Estimates: H o lder Stability and Uniqueness

-\textbf{Remarks 4.1:}
+\textbf{Remarks 5.1:}

-\begin{enumerate} \item \emph{We remind the statement which was made in section 1: it follows from Theorem 4.1 that, unlike the conventional case \cite{A}, we do not need to know for the uniqueness functions }$u\left( x,T\right) $\emph{\ and }$ m\left( x,0\right) .$
+\begin{enumerate} \item \emph{We remind the statement, which was made in section 1: it follows from Theorem 5.1 that, unlike the conventional case \cite{A}, we do not need to know for the uniqueness functions }$u\left( x,T\right) $\emph{\ and }$ m\left( x,0\right) .$

-\item \emph{It is typical in the field of Ill-Posed and Inverse Problems to impose a prior conditions like ones in (\ref{4.8}): that solution belongs to an a priori chosen bounded set: this is one of foundational ideas of the regularization theory, see, e.g. \cite{T}.}
+\item \emph{It is typical in the field of Ill-Posed and Inverse Problems to impose a priori bounds like ones in (\ref{4.8}): that solution belongs to an a priori chosen bounded set, see, e.g. \cite{T}.}